Nihasa/orfipy-docker-cwl/README.md

-# tool-docker-cwl
+# orfipy-docker-cwl

-This repository provides a [Common Workflow Language (CWL)](https://www.commonwl.org/) tool for running the <tool link> program.
+This repository provides a [Common Workflow Language (CWL)](https://www.commonwl.org/) tool for running the [orfipy](https://pypi.org/project/orfipy/) program.
 The tool is packaged in a Docker container, allowing it to run on any system with Docker or Singularity installed.

 ## Prerequisites